ForwardJumpMarketingLLC/events-calendar-gforms-registration/README.md

 # Gravity Forms Registration for The Events Calendar

-This plugin allows you to use Gravity Forms to handle registration for The Events Calendar events.
+This plugin allows you to use Gravity Forms to create advanced and sophisticated registration forms for The Events Calendar events.
 Forms can be reused for multiple events without conflict.

 ## Requirements
 - PHP 7.0+